rshk/MongoSQL/README.md

 ## Reasons NOT behind this

-The goal of this project is **not** to use MongoDB as a drop-in, web-scale replacement for MySQL, to make your cats blog run the speed of light.
+The goal of this project is **not** to use MongoDB as a drop-in, web-scale replacement for MySQL, to make your cats blog run the speed of light!